podbolotov/MATE-Power-Profile-Switcher/README.md

 ## Description

-This script provide only simple zenity-based GUI and has no tray icon or any other control options (but you always can pin script launcher to panel, if you want).
+This script provides only simple zenity-based GUI and has no tray icon or any other control options (but you always can pin script launcher to panel, if you want).

-**Tested only on Debian 12 Bookworm** with MATE.
+**Tested only on Debian 12 Bookworm with MATE**.

 ## Installation
-Installation available via install.sh.\
+Installation available via `install.sh`.\
 It can be runned from GitHub directly, using command below.
 ```
 bash <(wget -qO- https://raw.githubusercontent.com/podbolotov/MATE-Power-Profile-Switcher/refs/heads/main/install.sh)